-Unless it will be considered extremely necessary during the project implementation, no exchange of infectious materials (living bacterial cells in axenic cultures or Xf-infected plant materials, or living insect specimens) from non-EU Countries to EU, or viceversa, has been foreseen in BeXyl.
-As alternative, the exchange of non-viable (non-infectious) DNA-preparations and insect vectors stored in alcohol will be done, as such these samples (not containing living bacterial cells) are not covered by the EU regulations on the possession and handling quarantine plant pathogens (Regulation (EU) 2016/2031 and Commission Delegated Regulation (EU) 2019/829).
+Unless it will be considered extremely necessary during the project implementation, no exchange of infectious materials (living bacterial cells in axenic cultures or Xf-infected plant materials, or living insect specimens) from non-EU Countries to EU, or viceversa, has been foreseen in BeXyl and it has been the situation until now.
+As alternative, the exchange of non-viable (non-infectious) DNA-preparations and insect vectors stored in alcohol is be done, as such these samples (not containing living bacterial cells) are not covered by the EU regulations on the possession and handling quarantine plant pathogens (Regulation (EU) 2016/2031 and Commission Delegated Regulation (EU) 2019/829).